Adzz/gcp_secret_provider/README.md

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `gcp_secret_provider` to your list of dependencies in `mix.exs`:

+*NOTE* If you are using an umbrella project, the dependancy can't be in the root `mix.exs`, but must be inside one of the apps that the release is building.

 ```elixir
 def deps do